Jalalx/jalalx.github.io/_posts/2021-03-01-copy-token-easily-identity-server.md

 ---
 layout: post
-title: Be productive using bash scripts - On Windows!
+title: Be productive using bash scripts on Windows! - Part I
 ---

 Bash scripting comes handy when you have some repetitive routines, like obtainign a token when you want to test an `Authorization` header required API!